scottthewebdev/salestailwindapp/README.md

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 20.2.2.

 ## Client side caching
+Let: n be the number of required calls to the server for products and images; x be the number of calls to the server for selected products and images; u be the number of users logged into the application.
+Without client-side caching: O(u(n+x))
+With client-side caching: O(u(n))
 Going from O(u(n+x)) to O(u(n)) means you have successfully eliminated \(x\) as an independent scaling bottleneck for your system.

+Here are the primary architectural and operational benefits of this optimization:
+1. Massive Server Cost Savings
+In the \(O(u(n+x))\) model, your infrastructure cost scales with both variables.
+If your user base (\(u\)) grows at the same time the number of selected items (\(x\)) grows, your server bills will spike exponentially.
+Removing \(x\) ensures your compute resources only scale with the core catalog size (\(n\)), making infrastructure costs highly predictable.
+2. Elimination of the "Worst-Case" Spike
+In the original formula, if a user selected every single product available, \(x\) would equal \(n\).
+•	Before: \(O(u(n + n)) = O(2un)\) — The system does double the work per user.
+•	After: \(O(u(n))\) — The system load remains flat, even if a user selects or interacts with 100% of the items.
+You have removed the performance penalty for high user engagement.
+3. Decoupled UI State and Backend Load
+When your system performance depends on \(x\) (the selected items), every page navigation or user interaction requires the backend to re-verify or re-fetch that subset.
+Moving to \(O(u(n))\) usually implies you are now passing the data locally (via state management or client caching).
+The backend no longer cares what the user clicks on after the initial load.
+4. Simplified Database and API Design
+•	With \(x\): Your database or microservices must handle complex, dynamic queries filtering for specific IDs (\(x\)) on every page change.
+This makes database indexing difficult.
+•	Without \(x\): Your API simply serves the core dataset (\(n\)) upfront.
+Database queries become standardized, easier to cache globally, and less prone to slow execution times.
+5. Seamless User Experience (Zero Latency)
+Because \(x\) no longer triggers new backend operations, navigations to subsequent pages happen instantly.
+The user experiences zero network lag or loading spinners when viewing their selected products, drastically improving retention and conversion rates.

 ## Development server